-A dual power line monitor, on the monitor panel displays the voltage in both legs of the ac shoreline supply (or generator supply).
-The monitors have polarity and ground detector circuits to indicate possible electrical hazards due to incorrect hookups.
+A dual power line monitor is located on the dinette wall to monitor the voltage in both legs of the ac shoreline supply (or generator supply).
+Each monitor has polarity and ground detector circuits to indicate possible electrical hazards due to incorrect hookups.